ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 > Note that the functional id that you've chosen does not have to be a field that is unique within your system or database.
 Multiple people might have the same name in our system.
 However, as long as the name is unique within our scenarios, there is no problem.

 This scenario looks a lot more readable to me and is more aligned with our business in terms of language.
 The only problem is that our code expects a technical id.
-So, we need to convert our functional id in the glue code to the technical id expected by our software.
+We need to convert our functional id in the glue code to the technical id expected by our software.

 I've created a simple helper method to convert a person's name to an id.
 It takes a `string` as parameter and returns a `Guid`.
 See the code snippet below.